 Regular Mileage Reimbursement for a trip

 Actual business mileage is calculated for direct mileage between points on the traveler's itinerary.
 Mileage in excess of this requires a written explanation of the business purpose.
 Mileage will be calculated from the traveler's duty station or home, whichever is closer.
 A mileage calculator is on our webpage listing commonly visited cities.
 If the city needed is not listed, use Mapquest.com to obtain mileage.
 Attach the printout to the travel reimbursement.
-When using a personal vehicle for state business the standard mileage rate of 54 cents set by the IRS is reimbursable when round trip is under 75 miles .For round trips over 75 miles the rate of 34 cents per mile will be reimbursed per the Office of State Budget Management (OSBM).
-The reimbursement rate is dependent on the round trip mileage not the availability of a rental car.
+When using a personal vehicle for state business the standard mileage rate of 53.5 cents set by the IRS is reimbursable for the first 100 miles per day of the trip.
+Miles that exceed the 100 miles per day of travel will be reimbursed 17 cents per mile which is set by the IRS.
 No reimbursement shall be made for the use of a personal vehicle when commuting from an employee's home to his/her duty station.

 Monthly Mileage-Local Reimbursement

 If you have local travel that you do on a regular basis this is considered monthly mileage.
 You will need to complete a mileage log.
 This form can be found on our webpage under Forms.
 You will need to record the miles driven, where you went and the purpose of the trip.
 An original mileage log should be kept with accurate records of miles driven for official university business and should be submitted with the travel reimbursement.
 Faxed or copied mileage logs are not acceptable.
-When using a personal vehicle for state business the standard mileage rate of 54 cents set by the IRS, is used when round trip is under 75 miles.
-For round trips over 75 miles the rate of 34 cents per mile will be reimbursed per the Office of State Budget Management (OSBM) No reimbursement shall be made for the use of a personal vehicle when commuting from an employee's home to his/her duty station.
+When using a personal vehicle for state business the standard mileage rate of 53.5 cents set by the IRS, is used for up to 100 miles per day.
+For any additional miles over the 100 miles per day mileage will be reimbursed at 17 cents per mile.
+No reimbursement shall be made for the use of a personal vehicle when commuting from an employee's home to his/her duty station.
 Monthly mileage logs should be submitted each month by the 10th of the month.

 How to process in E-Travel